What does this measure?

 How do we compare to similar counties?

-The unemployment rate in Essex County was below Lake County, IL (4.1%) and Westchester County, NY (3.8%), and above Middlesex, MA (2.3%).
-Also on par with state and national trends, all comparison areas have had declines in unemployment rates since peak rates in 2009.
+The unemployment rate in Essex County was higher than Middlesex, MA (3.6%) and Westchester, NY (3.3%) but lower than Lake County, IL (5%).
+Also on par with state and national trends, all comparison areas have higher unemployment rates than the previous year, 2023.

 Notes about the data